 Owen Wilson has appeared in seven Wes Anderson films, but his character from the director's 1996 debut edges the rest.
 Dignan is a useless would-be criminal who's childish, hyperactive and delusional.
 "They'll never catch me... because I'm fucking innocent," he insists, wrongly, in the film's most famous line.
 But thanks to the Anderson-Wilson alchemy (the pair wrote the film's script together), Dignan is also kind of adorable.

 It's become a cliché to call Tilda Swinton a chameleon, but her transformation into The Grand Budapest Hotel's 84-year-old grande dame is genuinely incredible.
 Swinton, who only took on the role after a scheduling clash forced Angela Lansbury to drop out, spent five hours in makeup every day to age up as Madame D., a somewhat crumpled widow who's still keeping up appearances in a succession of sumptuous outfits.

 Steve Zissou, The Life Aquatic with Steve Zissou

-Anderson based Steve Zissou on one of his childhood heroes, legendary French underwater explorer Jacques Cousteau, and wrote him specifically for one of his favourite actors, Bill Murray.
-Zissou (whose trademark red beanie is also borrowed from Cousteau) is arrogant, reckless and self-centred, but becomes less obnoxious as he slowly bonds with a stranger who joins his crew claiming to be his son.
+Anderson based Steve Zissou on one of his childhood heroes, legendary French underwater explorer Jacques Cousteau, and wrote him specifically for one of his favorite actors, Bill Murray.
+Zissou (whose trademark red beanie is also borrowed from Cousteau) is arrogant, reckless and self-centered, but becomes less obnoxious as he slowly bonds with a stranger who joins his crew claiming to be his son.
 The result is classic Anderson: a flawed and awkward man who achieves an unexpected semi-redemption.

 Max Fischer, Rushmore